Artouz: Transport

 Artouz is well connected by roads to all neighbouring villages.
 A highway connecting Damascus to Al Quneitra (Golan) passes through the town.

 There is also a train station servicing a rail line built by the French between Damascus and the city of Qatana.
 However, the train has stopped running decades ago.

 Public transport is now limited to buses and mini buses, which serve to connect Artouz to Damascus.
 Residents also use the small mini cabs as taxis for short trips within the town.

-Population and ethnic groups
+Demographics

 The main historical ethnic group are Arabs, and the town is predominantly Sunni Muslims.
-However, the nearby town of Jdeidat Artouz hosts a mix of Orthodox Christians, Roman Catholics, Druze and Muslims.
+However, the nearby town of Jdeidat Artouz hosts a mix of Sunni Muslims, Greek Orthodox, Melkite Greek Catholics, Druze and Alawites.

 There have been no sectarian issues in Artouz, but since 1967 many refugees (mainly Bedouin) have come to live in Artouz, and the newcomers (called nazheen (نازحين)) have clashed with the long-term residents.
 Some of these clashes have resulted in casualties.
 Also, a few Iraqis have moved to Artouz following the American invasion of Iraq.

-Artouze has several mosques.
+Artouz has several mosques.
 Churches of other faiths are located only in nearby Jdeidat Artouz.

 Secularism flourished in the town in the 1970s, but the last two decades have witnessed growing religious fervour among the population.